hekaiyou/hpass/README.md

 Hello Password

-**Why?** Because ssh-askpass-gnome was asking for a password even for confirmations.
-Also, its lack of margins bothered me.
+**Why?** Because I can't believe the current password management software.
+In addition, the fact that the data file cannot be exported bothers me.

 ## Installation